SoftwareStackLukas/Results-LLM-Oracle-MC-DC-Prototype/MCDCPrompts.md

 - Rethink the third output of the objects in the array list.
 The others seem good.
 - Your return JSON is not the optimal solution for MC/DC coverage.
 Can you improve it?
 - To satifsfie MC/DC coverage we need n + 1 test cases where n is the number of comparisons.
+- Consider that the provided exprecsion is a masked MCDC case.
+- A masked MCDC coverage needs just 2 * (√n) cases.
+- This, seems already better.
+However, one case of yours is wrong and has to be replaced.